Thursday, July 7, 2016

 Now, none of this really qualifies as “evil,” as my headline suggests.
 So their priests are using a pagan title - and pagan garb, and pagan rites - but so what?

-Before we get to any of that, we need to deal with one bold, underlying claim: The Church's claim that Peter the apostle was in fact Peter the Pontifex Maximus, the first in an "unbroken chain" of popes from Pope Peter to Pope Francis.
-If that's true, they must have God on their side.
+Before we get to any of that, we need to deal with one bold, underlying claim: The Church's claim that Peter the apostle was in fact Peter the Pontifex Maximus, the first in an "unbroken chain" of popes from Jesus to Pope Peter to Pope Francis.
+If that's true, they must have God on their side!
 If it's not true, their whole foundation, and the pope's authority, is a lie.
 Which is it?

 We’ll look at that in the next part.